peterhinch/micropython-samples/micropip/README.md

 Libraries on [PyPi](https://pypi.org/) may or may not be compatible with official firmware.
-This is resolved by official `upip` (and its `micropip` derivative): it first searches the official library.
-Only if no match is found does it install from PyPi.
+This is resolved by official `upip` (and its `micropip` derivative).
+These first search the official library.
+Only if no match is found do they install from PyPi.
 For this and other reasons, `pip` and `pip3` should not be used to install MicroPython libraries.
 Use of `upip` is detailed in the [official docs](http://docs.micropython.org/en/latest/reference/packages.html).